Tips & Advice

 When your lights finally flicker back on, your first instinct might be to plug everything back in immediately.
 Hold off.
 The grid can be unstable in the first several minutes after restoration, with additional surges possible as circuits come back online across your neighborhood.

-DIY Resets to Try Before Calling
+DIY Resets to Try First

 • Check and reset any tripped GFCI outlets (common in kitchens and laundry rooms)